-JOLI use to retail hand made castile soaps however, due to low / slow sales, the soap line was discontinued – even though they were a beautiful natural olive oil based soap (and they are GREAT for cleaning!)
+JOLI use to retail hand made castile soaps, however, due to low/slow sales, the soap line was discontinued – even though they were a beautiful natural olive oil soaps (and GREAT for cleaning!)
 I still source natural soaps to use for myself and my family and have found some wonderful natural soap manufacturers.

 Imagine my shock when the soaps arrived and they contain: